A Complete Guide to Web Analytics Reports (+ Free Template)

 Web analytics can also help you decide where to start with your website development.

-For example, if the report shows that most of your visitors are mobile users, your priority should be mobile optimization.
+For example, if the report shows that most of your visitors are mobile users, you should prioritize mobile optimization.

 On the other hand, if the report shows that people are leaving your site after a few seconds, you may want to check factors like navigation, design, and content.